adilayman/gamez/README.md

 }
 ```

-Then you can create a new character `MyCharacter`
+To create a new character to your game, you have to extends it from `GameEntity`

 ```dart
 class MyCharacter extends GameEntity {